DigitalHarborFoundation/interactive-gallery-v2/src/entries/maker-foundations/2019spring/thomas.md

 image: '../../../images/maker-foundations-spring2019-thomas.jpg'
 ---

-A 3D printed wight walker from G.O.T
+My project is a 3D printed wight walker from G.O.T

-tinkercad and piskel
+I made this with tinkercad and piskel

-The wight walker design keep deleting.
+One challenge I faced was that the wight walker design keep deleting.

 I got better with Tinkercad through this project

-That they should also use piskel and tinkercad for their project.
+One thing I'd tell someone else who wanted to make this project is that they should also use piskel and tinkercad for their project.